 I’ve been reading — and rereading — Ken Burnett’s indispensable guide to writing for nonprofits, Storytelling Can Change the World, for an upcoming article in Advancing Philanthropy (you can read my interview with Ken on relationship fundraising in the Spring 2016 issue here.)
 As a writer, I’m always looking for ways to improve my craft.
 Ken’s book includes a useful list of questions that every writer should ask before they start writing their story:

-- Is it about the reader, rather than about your cause, case, objective, or, heaven forbid, organization?
+- Is it about the reader, best place to order soma online rather than about your cause, case, objective, or, heaven forbid, organization?

 - Is it interesting, surprising, unexpected?

 - Is it a good, gripping story?
 One person, talking to another?

 - Is it simple, visual, memorable, and friendly?

 - Does it truly grab the emotions?